 - EDI-Enabled Applications: These different applications provide auto-processing capabilities that enable users to monitor, manage, and process transactions for trades and sales more easily and efficiently.

-- IDoc Interface: This open interface has Intermediate Document (IDoc) types and functional modules designed to simplify the internal structural and design elements involved in creating interfaces for applications in an SAP system.
+- IDoc Interface: This open interface has Intermediate Document (IDoc) types and functional modules designed to simplify the internal structural and design elements involved in creating interfaces for applications in SAP systems.

-Integrations between SAP EDI and other SAP modules, like SAP Material Management (MM) or SAP Sales and Distribution (SD), allow for streamlined supply and inventory control, reduced processing errors, and improved efficiency across business units.
+Integrations between SAP EDI and other SAP modules, like SAP Process Integration, SAP Process Orchestration, SAP Material Management (MM), or SAP Sales and Distribution (SD), allow for streamlined supply and inventory control, reduced processing errors, and improved efficiency across business units.

 Main Phases of EDI Communication in SAP